Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Don't keep hiking in boots that hurt your feet.

-Believe me, I know it's painful to throw boots away, but it's also painful to hobble around after a hike.
+Believe me, I know it's painful to throw expensive boots away, but it's also painful to hobble around after a hike.

-To relieve yourself of poorly performing boots:
+To relieve yourself of poorly performing boots without the pain:

-It may be a bad combination that's playing havoc with the well being of
+Before you give up on a pair of boots, play around with your hiking socks.
+It may be a bad combination that's playing havoc with the well being of your feet, not the boots alone.

 Home page > Best Hiking Tips > Hiking Boot Care